African American Heritage Society Events

 August 26, 2016 - In Loving Memory of Erma Granat, AAHS Manager.
 Nineteen Years of Dedicated Service.

-August 18, 2016 - AAHS Readers Ensemble performs at Pensacola Yacht Club, Rotary Presentation.
+August 18, 2016 - AAHS Readers Ensemble present at Pensacola Yacht Club at the request of the Rotary Club.

 April, 2016 - Heritage Scholars Saturday Program (Every Saturday in April)